left-icon

 Notice that this exposes a SelectedTicket parameter (of type HelpDeskTickets) that will accept a reference of a help desk ticket record.

-In the Administration.razor control, add the following markup to display the EditTicket.razor page in a Dialog control.
+1. In the Tickets.razor control, add the markup from Code Listing 51 to display the EditTicket.razor control in a new Dialog control.

 <SfDialog Target="#target"